 Your coop will need ventilation.
 This is critical for poultry health.
 The amount of ventilation will have to be determined based on the weather conditions.
 In southern areas where the temperature rarely gets below freezing, cross ventilation chicken coops are important.
 In colder climates, cross ventilation is still needed for solid, healthy chickens, however you may have to put in shutters that you can open/close as needed.

 A few suggestions will be to put ½” x 1” welded wire over your ventilation areas.
 Some of us will put the same wire below the roost instead of plywood.
 So the droppings will fall through and simply rake it out from underneath the coop. (this will require you to build your coop 24” above the ground).
 This will help keep harmful ammonia from building up inside the coop.
 When installing the walk-in door, use a 36” exterior door.
 This will make it easy to get you and some tools in and out of the coop.
 If you intend to install lights, or any kind of wiring, you will want to run the wire in conduit.
 Since conduit can be pricey, some of us run our wiring in an old garden hose.
 This will keep mice and squirrels from chewing on the wiring.

 A few nice features to add to any coop will be the Pullet Shut Automatic Door system along with the coop light kit with 15w solar panel.
-If you like to go away for a few days at a time, consider adding an automatic feeder to your chicken coop construction list.
+If you like to go away for a few days at a time, consider adding an auto chicken feeder to your coop construction list.
 Take time to look over our web site and see some of the other products we sell.

 I like to tell hard working folks to always listen to the voices inside of their tackle box.
 In this case it will be wise to listen to the way our flock responds to us.
 Chickens will speak to us by the quality of their eggs.